Storybook-Sound/website/about.md

 <div class="narrow" markdown=1>
 # News

+- Cindy Stagoff interviews Scott for <a href="https://www.njarts.net/after-decades-in-music-business-scott-anthony-makes-debut-as-singer-songwriter/" target="_blank">NJ Arts</a> about becoming a singer-songwriter, and his single, "I Don't Like New Songs."

 - Storybook Sound is now a provider of Apple Digital Masters.
 Their ADM program allows Apple to present your music at the highest quality.
 Here's an article about ADM on <a href="https://www.theverge.com/2019/8/7/20758633/apple-digital-masters-itunes-rebrand-music-quality" target="_blank">The Verge</a>.

 - Donny Levit contributed a very cool feature story about Rebecca and Scott to our local print journal, <a href="http://mattersmagazineissues.com/Holiday2022/?page=12" target="_blank">Matters Magazine</a>.